 All the related party transactions are entered on arms lengthbasis in the ordinary course of business and are in compliance with the applicableprovisions of the Companies Act 2013 and the SEBI (LODR) Regulations 2015.
 There are nomaterially significant related party transactions made by the Company with PromotersDirectors or Key Managerial Personnel etc. which may have potential conflict with theinterest of the Company at large or which warrants the approval of the shareholders.Accordingly no transactions are being reported in Form AOC-2 in terms of Section 134 ofthe Act read with Rule 8 of the Companies (Accounts) Rules 2014.
 However the details ofthe transactions with Related Party are provided in the Companys financialstatements in accordance with the Accounting Standards.

 All Related Party Transactions are presented to the Audit Committee andthe Board.
 Omnibus approval is obtained for the transactions which are foreseen andrepetitive in nature.
 A statement of all related party transactions is presented beforethe Audit Committee on a quarterly basis specifying the nature value and terms andconditions of the transactions.
-The Policy on Related Party Transactions as approved bythe Board is available on Company's website www.arvind.com

 28. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS